Nomi-CEu/SecretChecker/README.md

 ## Inputs
 `secrets`

 Should be secrets in json format.

 **REQUIRED.**

+---

 `check`

 Secrets to check; separated by newline.

 **REQUIRED.**

+---

 `allowEmpty`

 Whether to allow secrets set to empty values as valid.

 **Optional; default: false.**

+---

 `pattern`

 Describes a regular expression which must successful match against secret values for them to be considered valid.
-Example: `/hello.+/` would allow secrets set to `helloabc` and `hello world`. but not `hello` or `hi`.
+*Example:* `/hello.+/` would allow secrets set to `helloabc` and `hello world`. but not `hello` or `hi`.

 **Optional.**

+---

 `throwIfFail`

 Whether to throw an error if **NOT ALL** secrets are present and set to a non-empty value.

 **Optional; default: false.**

+---

 `throwIfSuccess`

 Whether to throw an error if **ALL** secrets are present and set to a non-empty value.

 **Optional; default: false.**

+---

 ## Outputs
 Aside from GitHub Action outputs, information on what secrets failed which check will be printed to log; or a success message if all secrets were valid.

+---

 `success`

 Whether all secrets in `check` are present and set to a non empty-string value.
 Output is a string; `true` if all secrets are present and set; `false` otherwise.

 ## Use Cases